jbampton/book-list/README.md

 - https://www.littlebrown.co.uk/
 - https://www.hachette.co.uk/

+### David Levens

+#### Daily Mail Basic Chess

+Seen on the cover: "A comprehensive and jargon-free guide to the rules and tactics."
+A small book with a two column format having a reasonable number of diagrams.
+Comprising 240 pages, first published in 2005 and this edition in 2021.
+On review we found the diagrams in this latest edition to be slightly harder to read compared to diagrams in some other books.
+The book is all black, gray and white no other colors.
+A highlight is the sixty plus questions in the "Test your chess IQ" section.

 ### John Nunn

 #### Learn Chess - A Gold-Medal Winner Explains How to Play and Win at Chess